 - View the browsing history.

-Another way to reveal your kid’s online secrets is by monitoring their browsing history with the help of specific apps.
-You can find various browser history trackers on Play Store and App Store.
-Yet, we don’t recommend you using free apps — as a rule, they are not supported by developers and may not give you the desired result.
+Another way to monitor their browsing history is by using browser history trackers, which you on Play Store and App Store.
+But before you do, please mind that free apps, as a rule, aren’t supported by developers and may not give you the desired result.

 mSpy provides you with diverse monitoring possibilities, such as: